jmalbarran/oracle-cicd-demo/README.md

 # Overview
-This demo show how to implement a continous delivery pipeline supporting Oracle database changes (DDL) and database business logic (PL/SQL).
+This demo show how to implement a continuous delivery pipeline supporting Oracle database changes (DDL) and database business logic (PL/SQL).

 # Requirements
 - A database connection where you are admin/sysdba (can create/drop users, and alter database with grant)